 After my last letter about Dewain Boyce’s analysis of Cezanne’s paintings, we were inundated with letters from artists who “didn’t get it.”
 Dewain was widely condemned as theoretical and arbitrary in his overlays of cones, cylinders and ovals.
 One subscriber simply wrote, “All you painters are nutz.”
 So what else is new?
 Many writers were suspect of the whole idea of overlaying paintings with any form of geometry or diagrammatical devices.
 While Dewain’s “research” may have been flawed, there’s no point in throwing the baby out with the bathwater.
 Most artists would agree there’s valuable stuff in “hidden scaffolding.”
 I’ve picked seven creative ploys you might consider:

 If some of those items seem a bit obscure, I apologize.
 Like Wells Fargo, I don’t always express myself too well.
-We’ve put some photo-demos of these ploys at the top of the current clickback.
-See URL below.
+We’ve put some photo-demos of these ploys at the bottom of this letter.
 It’s worthwhile to keep in mind that the presence of hidden scaffolding doesn’t go unnoticed in the primitive recesses of the human mind.
 As with the work of Cezanne, we are struck by the feeling, “There’s more to this than meets the eye.”
 This insight builds the magic moxie of “fascination” — something you may find worthwhile for your own work — a quality that most of us will admit Cezanne’s work has in spades.

 PS: “With an apple I will astonish Paris.”
 (Paul Cezanne, 1839-1906)